 New York City isn't one to skimp on holiday revelry, so whether you're in town for the big parade or sticking close to home for the turkey-centric feast this year, rest assured that there's plenty on hand to make sure that your Thanksgiving holiday in the city is a memorable one.
 Shake off that tryptophan coma and feast beyond your meal on Manhattan's thriving cultural scene and festive holiday spirit with one of these 10 fun things to do on Thanksgiving weekend.

 01 of 10

-See the Macy's Thanksgiving Day Parade in NYC
+See the Macy's Thanksgiving Day Parade

 Watch the Thanksgiving Day Parade Balloons Inflate